Part – 11: CAPM (Capital Asset Pricing Model)

 Beta (Ba) = A measure of the variability of a company’s stock price in relation to the stock market overall

 Now let’s understand these key terminologies of the formula: –

 Risk-free rate –

-It is the minimum rate of return that an investor will receive if they in invest in a risk-free security.
+It is the minimum rate of return that an investor will receive if they in invest in risk-free security.
 Government bonds are known as risk-free securities.
 For a security to be risk-free security they should not have any default risk and reinvestment risk.
 Default risk is the risk where companies or individuals fail to repay their debt obligations.
 Reinvestment risk is the risk faced by an investor where the yield of the bonds is falling.
 As in this situation the investors have to reinvest their future income their yield or the final return of principal in securities which are lower yielding.
 So, not all governments securities are risk-free securities

 Risk can be classified as systematic risk and unsystematic risk.
 Unsystematic risk is the risk that can be diversified.
 This risk arises due to the internal factors prevailing in an organization.
-For example, workers have gone for a strike, customer’s commitments are not fulfilled, the regulatory framework has a conflict with government policy etc.
+For example, workers have gone for a strike, customer’s commitments are not fulfilled, the regulatory framework has a conflict with government policy, etc.

 Systematic risk is the risk that cannot be diversified.
 It is caused due to the external factors that affect an organization.
 It is uncontrollable in nature.
-For example, interest rate raises suddenly, Fluctuations in the trading price of a security impact the entire market etc. This risk can be measured with a beta.
+For example, interest rate raises suddenly, Fluctuations in the trading price of a security impact on the entire market, etc. This risk can be measured with a beta.

 Beta measures the volatility of a security in comparison with the market as a whole.